-Only for EnerPHit: for values between 0.6 hr-1 and 1.0 hr-1, extensive leakage detection must be carried out within the framework of the pressurisation test, during which individual leakages which may cause structural damage or impair comfort are sealed.
+Only for EnerPHit: for values between 0.6 h-1 and 1.0 h-1, extensive leakage detection must be carried out within the framework of the pressurisation test, during which individual leakages which may cause structural damage or impair comfort are sealed.
 This must be confirmed in writing and signed by the person in charge in accordance with Section 3.2.10.

-3.2.10 Confirmation of detection and sealing of leaks (only for EnerPHit and precertification)
+3.2.10 Confirmation of detection and sealing of leaks (only for EnerPHit)

-(complete retrofit EnerPHit projects: only required for a pressure test result of 0.6 hr-1 < $n{50} \le 1.0 \text{ hr}^{-1}$)
+(Only required for a pressure test result of 0.6 h-1 < $n{50} \le 1.0 h^{-1}$)